-Precocious puberty means that a child has signs of puberty at an earlier age than usual.
+Precocious puberty means that a child has signs of puberty at an early age.
 Girls with early puberty may have breast development before age 8.
 Or they may have menstrual periods before age 10.
-Boys can have beard growth and voice changes before age 10.
+Boys can have pubic hair and genital growth before age 9.

 During puberty, both boys and girls have a rapid growth spurt.
 That growth usually ends when puberty ends.
-In precocious puberty, children start to grow too soon.
-They also stop growing too early, before they reach a normal adult height.
+In precocious puberty, children start to grow early.
+They also stop growing early, before they reach a normal adult height.
 With treatment, puberty is delayed and children have a longer period for growth.

 Some girls and boys have early growth of pubic or underarm hair.
 This is called "partial" precocious puberty.
 This does not always mean that they have "true" precocious puberty.
 If your child has signs of early puberty, your doctor will probably do tests.
 If tests show partial precocious puberty, treatment usually is not needed.
 Your child will go through puberty at the usual age, and growth will be normal.